The Holy Spirit: The Use and Misuse of Spiritual Gifts

 The gift of tongues

-But more recently, we have recognized that some Christians do indeed speak in tongues.
-We have been slower to criticize and more willing to consider the possibility that tongues-speaking may be an authentic gift of the Holy Spirit.
-Meanwhile, our members have visited tongues-speaking churches, and some of our members and ministers have begun to speak in tongues, usually in private.
+In the early years of our own denomination, we were opposed to tongues-speaking, even though we were in favor of other miraculous gifts, such as healing.
+But eventually, we recognized that some Christians do indeed speak in tongues.
+We are slower to criticize and more willing to consider tongues-speaking as an authentic gift of the Holy Spirit.
+Our members have visited tongues-speaking churches, and some members and ministers have spoken in tongues, usually in private.

 Biblical data

+Second, people should speak in tongues only if an interpreter is present (v.
+28).
 What if the speaker doesn’t know whether an interpreter is present?
-Then the person ought to remain silent.
-If the gift is genuine, the speaker should be able to control it (verse 32).
+Then the speaker should remain silent.
+If the gift is genuine, the speaker will be able to control it (v.
+32).
 God does not bypass a person’s willpower.
-Indeed, part of the fruit of God’s Spirit is self-control (Galatians 5:23; 2 Timothy 1:7).
+Part of the fruit of God’s Spirit is self-control (Galatians 5:23; 2 Timothy 1:7).

 Balanced approach

 Tongues are also a distraction.
-Public tongues-speaking almost always focuses attention on the speaker, not on God.
-Non-Christians are usually put off by tongues-speaking.
-Some find it fascinating, and some even consider it to be proof of divine blessing, but most do not.
-It is confusing, and if the observer realizes that various non-Christians also speak in tongues, it is also inconclusive.
-People need to be impressed by the gospel, not by unusual phenomena.
-If the person is convinced by impressions rather than truth, the person has an unstable foundation for belief.
-Impressions are important, but they should be a response to the gospel, not a substitute for it.
+Public tongues-speaking usually focuses attention on the speaker, not on God.
+Some non-Christians find tongues-speaking fascinating, and some even consider it to be proof of divine blessing, but most do not.
+It is confusing, and if the person realizes that various non-Christians also speak in tongues, it is also inconclusive.

 Our practice

-I might also add that even some Pentecostal churches do not allow tongues-speaking in church services.
-Many of them also recognize that it is unscriptural to allow everybody to speak at once, to speak without an interpreter present, etc. If the pastor is giving a sermon, for example, and a person in the audience begins to speak in tongues, then the pastor might tell the person, “Friend, control your gift.
+Even some Pentecostal churches do not allow tongues-speaking in church services.
+Many also recognize that it is unscriptural to allow everyone to speak at once, to speak without an interpreter present, etc. If the pastor were giving a sermon, for example, and someone in the audience began to speak in tongues, the pastor would tell the person, “Control your gift.
 The spirits of the prophets are subject to the control of prophets.
 If you cannot control your gift, the ushers will escort you out.”
-Interrupting the sermon would be just as inappropriate as a person trying to sing a hymn in the middle of the sermon.
-It is good to sing hymns, but only at the right time and place.
-Similarly, we do not allow tongues-speaking in our regular worship services.

 Expressing joy in Christ